Fangchenggang: Demographics

 Fangchenggang has a total population of 717,966.
 Ethnic groups and their corresponding numbers are Han 390,286 or 54.36%, Zhuang 287,207 or 40% Yao 26,749 or 3.73%, Jing 12,288 or 1.71% and all other minorities combined 1,436 or 0.02%.
 Population density is 116 people per km2 and population growth is 7.75% annually.

 Fangchenggang is a linguistically diverse city.
-The local languages include Qin-Lian Yue(a branch of Yue or Cantonese), Hakka, Zhuang, Yao, Vietnamese, of which the most dominant language is Yue.
+The local languages include Qin-Lian Yue (a branch of Yue Chinese), Hakka, Zhuang, Yao, and Vietnamese, of which the most dominant language is Yue.

 Economy

 Fanchenggang, the last part of which "gang" means port is as its name implies an important port for Guangxi, and other than Beihai the only major Chinese port on the Tonkin Gulf.

 Besides port related industries there is substantial tourism, commercial fishing, hydropower, food and beverage production, and agriculture.
 Agricultural products include rice, corn, peanuts, oranges, and sugarcane.
 Other natural resources are coal, limestone, and spring water.
 The first phase of Fangchenggang Nuclear Power Plant, a nuclear power plant project is under construction here.

-Fangchenggang is served by a railway branch from Qinzhou East through a half an hour train journey and to Nanning, a one and a half hour train ride.
+Fangchenggang is served by rail from Qinzhou East and Nanning, respectively.
 Since the end of 2013, the city's Fangchenggang North Railway Station has high-speed (D-series) train service from Nanning.
 As of March 2019, there were two trains daily (T type) to Qinzhou and 9 trains (D type) daily to Nanning railway station.